-If you are not using XGCONF, your application must create a Task thread that contains a call to ND\NetStart(), which in turn runs the network scheduler function.
-The NSP example applications provide this thread.
+If you are not using XGCONF, your application must create a Task thread that contains a call to NC\NetStart(), which in turn runs the network scheduler function.
+NSP example applications that do not use XGCONF provide this thread in their main C source file.
+In NSP example applications that do use XGCONF, this thread is generated, and the code that calls NC\NetStart() is in the generated C file (for example, client\p674.c for the evmOMAPL138 client example).